CSharperMantle/e_oct_dice/README.md

 **License:** Apache 2.0 license

-Adaptation and minor modifications have been made to this library to match specific need.
-These modifications have been appropriately attributed in respective files.
+Adaptation and minor modifications have been made to this library to match project use cases.
+These modifications have been attributed in respective files.